 Last month I talked about Six Ways You Can Demand Better Customer Service as a customer.
-Today I'd like to share with you how the death of customer service nation wide actually benefits YOUR business.
+Today I'd like to share with you how the death of customer service nationwide actually benefits YOUR business.
 It's actually quite simple because the bar has been set so low.

 Most Americans' expectations of customer service these days is that it will be a long and frustrating process that will end with little to no satisfaction to show for it.
 Here's how that works in YOUR FAVOR:

 1. Unless your company blows it BIG TIME, most people won't take the time to complain.
-Customers are so tired of expending energy and they are so busy that they are reluctant to even try unless they deem it a situation that is egregious.
+Customers are so tired of expending energy, and they are so busy that they are reluctant even to try unless they deem it a situation that is egregious.
 So if you continue to provide a good product or service in good faith, your complaint department can be small.

 2. Any minute show of a quick response will get you high praise.
 Every time a customer emails to ask a question, I answer it that same day and often within a few hours.
-I can't tell you how often I get a reply thanking me not only for answering their question, but for doing it so quickly.
+I can't tell you how often I get a reply thanking me not only for answering their question but for doing it so quickly.